Cinema of Lebanon: 2021

+Lebanese cinema continued to expand international and regional financing, despite the industry's lack of public funding and the country's continuing political and economic crises.

 Memory Box, written and directed by Joana Hadjithomas and Khalil Joreige, which had its worldwide premiere at the 71st Berlin International Film Festival in March 2021, competed for the Golden Bear and Eliane Raheb's Miguel's War screened in the Berlinale Panorama section where it was up for the audience award and took second prize.
 Death of a Virgin and the Sin of Not Living, the first feature by George Peter Barbari, also premiered in the Berlinale Panorma section.

 Ely Dagher's The Sea Ahead premiered at Cannes during the festival's Directors' Fortnight.
 Daizy Gedeon's documentary, Enough — Lebanon's Darkest Hour, screened at the Cannes Market and received the "Movie That Matters Award" sponsored by Film festivals and in association with Better World Fund.

 Mounia Akl's first feature film Costa Brava Lebanon, starring Nadine Labaki, premiered at the Horizons Extra section of the 78th Venice International Film Festival.
 Its North American premier was at TIFF where it won the NETPAC award.
 The film also won the FIPRESCI award and the Green Star award for tackling environmental issues at El Gouna Film Festival.
 The film also won the Audience Award at the 65th edition of the BFI London Film Festival.

 In addition to Costa Brava Lebanon, Memory Box and The Sea Ahead also screened at BFI London Film Festival.

-Oualid Mouaness's 1982 won the PRIX CANNES ECRANS JUNIORS 2021 at the CANNES FILM FESTIVAL youth sidebar CANNES CINÉPHILES.
+Oualid Mouaness's 1982 won the Prix Cannes Ecru's Juniors 2021 at the Cannes Film Festival youth sidebar Cannes Cinéphiles.
 Additionally, it won the UNICEF PRIZE 2021 in Switzerland.

 Elie Khalifé's State of Agitation premiered at the Mostra de Valencia, cinema del mediterrani, and screened at the Malmö Arab Film Festival.

 Ghassan Sahlab's The River, which is the last film of the trilogy after The Mountain (2010) and The Valley (2014), premiered at the 74th edition of the Locarno International Film Festival.

 Karim Kassem's Octopus won the International Documentary Film Festival Amsterdam Award for Best Film in the Envision Competition, and a jury special mention award at ZagrebDox 2022, in addition to nominations for best cinematography at the IDA Awards and for best film at Torino Film Festival.